 The main building within the Buttermarket complex comprises a distinctive former Victorian covered market, built 1883-84.
 It has an attractive gabled façade to Middle Gate, and is constructed in red brick externally with lead, glazing and slate roofs.
 Ancillary areas to the rear of 23 and 25 Middle Gate include an area at first floor known as the 'old bar' area.
 For ease of reference, the Buttermarket is considered to be the entirety of the building complex comprising the former covered market (which currently includes Tambo and Iguazu), and the Exchange (including Hobsons Shoes), as well as vacant upper floor space behind 23 and 25 Middle Gate (Specsavers and Gracegentle).
-When we refer to the former covered market, we refer only to the main building element which includes the central atrium and mezzanine.
+Reference within this report to the former covered market will relate specifically to the main building element only which includes the central atrium and mezzanine.